Kh1ng/Congruity/README.md

-Simple web video app I hope to deploy using tauri across multiple devices.
-Has turned into a mess, supabase db and auth, rust websocket to handle RTC data and messaging.
+Simple web chat app I hope to deploy using tauri across multiple devices.
+Has turned into a mess, supabase db, auth, and edge functions for signaling server.

-Use `RUST_LOG=debug cargo run` to see the server logs